Whole Artist Coaching/Mentorship

 As kids we didn’t all have the opportunity or environment for our gifts to be encouraged, nourished and cultivated.
 To be clear - our gifts and artistry can manifest through A LOT of different paths:

 I believe creative expression is not just an extra-curricular “accessory” in our lives, but rather an integral part of being a balanced human.
 I also understand the struggle of trying to reconnect with that creative expression after being suppressed or discouraged by others.
 That is why I feel excited about using the knowledge I’ve acquired through various successes (and mistakes!) to help others hone in on their own artistry.

-Spaces for one on one coaching/mentorship are limited, and I want to make sure this is the right fit for both you and myself!
-Please email (firstname.lastname@example.org) or private message me (XXX) so I may learn more about you, where you are, and where you desire to go on your musical journey.
+Spaces for one on one coaching/mentorship are very limited, and I want to make sure this is the right fit for both you and myself!
+Please email (email@example.com) or private message me through Facebook or Instagram so I may learn more about you, where you are, and where you desire to go on your musical journey.

 One on One Coaching (Skype or in-person)

 One on One Mentorship (Sykpe or in-person)